 Each student will be assigned a faculty adviser who will collaborate with the student to promote successful completion of program requirements.
-The advising relationship consists of scheduled sessions each semester to ensure each student is afforded every opportunity for success.
-The complete program of studies should be approved within the first semester of enrollment.
-The assistant dean for enrollment management, Paddy Peerman, serves as adviser to special students taking master's-level courses.
+The advising relationship consists of scheduled sessions each semester to ensure each student is afforded every opportunity for success The complete program of studies should be approved within the first semester of enrollment.

+The Assistant Dean for Academics, Doctoral Nursing Practice serves as adviser to special students taking doctoral level courses.